 Making cancer treatment decisions during pregnancy

-Your doctor and nurse will explain the risks and benefits of cancer treatment when you are pregnant.
+Your doctors and nurses will explain the risks and benefits of cancer treatment when you are pregnant.

 Making treatment decisions

 You and your doctors and nurses will need to talk things over carefully.
-As much as possible, doctors try to give the same treatment as they would for a woman who is not pregnant.
+As much as possible, doctors will try to give the same treatment as they would if you were not pregnant.
 Sometimes certain treatments are delayed because they are not safe for the baby.

 You may be making hard decisions that affect your own life and your pregnancy.
-If you have other children you may also be thinking about them.
-You will need lots of support from a partner, family and friends, and your healthcare team.
+You may also have other children to think about.
+You may need support from people that you are close to as well as your healthcare teams.

 Unless you have a fast-growing cancer, you do not usually need to decide straight away.
-You can take time to think about how you feel and what is right for you.
+You can take time to think about how you feel and consider which options feel right for you.
 Your doctors and nurses will give you advice and help you with decisions.
 It may also help to see a psychologist or counsellor to talk things over.

 What treatment depends on